Foundational Theology

 Introduction to traditional and contemporary problems and methods of philosophical ethics or moral philosophy.
 The impact of ethics on theological and religious teachings and concerns and vice versa.

-PHIL 400 Senior Research Thesis & Defence
+PHIL 400 Senior Research Thesis & Defense

 3 Credits